cs3216/cs3216.github.io/coursework/product-design/index.md

 - **Wireframes:** Low fidelity designs without any design-specific elements such as colours or fonts.
 - **Mockups:** High fidelity designs that are _static_.
 These designs may look close to the final product, but they cannot be interacted with.
-- **Prototypes:** High fidelity designs that are interactive, i.e. a user can click on a button and the prototype will transition to the appropriate screen or state.
+- **Prototypes:** High fidelity designs that are interactive, i.e. a user can click on a button, and the prototype will transition to the appropriate screen or state.

 We will also be asking for the submission of 'user flows'.
 In traditional user interface (UI) / user experience (UX) circles, these refer to flow chart diagrams that represent each screen as shapes.
 However, we will instead refer to what [NN Group](https://www.nngroup.com/) calls [_wireflows_](https://www.nngroup.com/articles/wireflows/) as user flows.

-More information will be shared at the relevant sections.
+More information will be shared in the relevant sections.

 ## Phase 0

 For this assignment, you will be designing and building a prototype that demonstrates your app's user flows.
 There are a large number of available UX design tools in the industry, but we recommend using either [Figma](https://www.figma.com/) or [Adobe XD](https://www.adobe.com/sea/products/xd.html).

 **Figma** is a design tool that is available as a web application.
 Its most prominent feature is its support for real-time collaboration, allowing team members to work on the same wireframe, mockup or prototype simultaneously.
-Figma also has community plugins available for additional functionality, such as Iconify which collates over 50,000 icons for use within your designs!
+Figma also has community plugins available for additional functionality, such as Iconify, which collates over 50,000 icons for use within your designs!
 Furthermore, students and educators can obtain a pro license from Figma for free.

 - <https://www.figma.com/community/plugin/all>
 - <https://www.figma.com/templates/>